What is Value-Added Tax (VAT)?

-If you plan to do business outside of the United States, you’ll need to figure out value-added tax (VAT) sooner or later.
+If you plan to do business outside of the United States, you’ll need to understand value-added tax (VAT).
 It’s the most common consumption tax in the world.

-This post will help you understand this widely used tax system by answering the following questions:
+This blog aims to help businesses understand the value-added tax system by answering the following questions:

 How does VAT work?